 Parameter Description Primary RADIUS server address / Secondary RADIUS server address Enter addresses of the primary and secondary RADIUS servers in the relevant fields.
+RADIUS encryption key The password which the router uses for communication with the RADIUS server (the value of this parameter is specified in the RADIUS server settings).

-Parameter Description RADIUS encryption key The password which the router uses for communication with the RADIUS server (the value of this parameter is specified in the RADIUS server settings).
-Click the Show icon () to display the entered password.
-RADIUS server port A port of the RADIUS server.
+Parameter Description RADIUS server port A port of the RADIUS server.
 Authentication port The number of a router port which will be used to connect to the RADIUS server.
 By default, the value 1812 is specified.
-NASID A network access server ID (the value of this parameter is specified in the RADIUS server settings).